 Cocaine affects the central nervous system, leading to its fast-acting nature, its addictiveness and its risk.
 When the body is unable to process the drug quickly enough, systems such as heart rate, blood pressure and respiratory function go into overdrive.
 The results can be incredibly dangerous.
 Due to the nature of the drug, many people find themselves using over and over again which only increases the risk of an overdose.

 Recognizing Cocaine Overdose Signs

 High doses of cocaine can lead to intense overstimulation of both the body and the brain.
-The adverse effects on bodily functions can become lethal.
+The adverse effects on bodily functions can then become lethal or cause a whole host of negtive health effects.
 Furthermore, there’s no way to predict the likelihood of a cocaine overdose.
 Many factors, including the purity of the drug and the user’s metabolism, all play a role.